"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: Introduction

+Beyond the mechanism itself, the \textit{tab-accept-tab} interaction loop reshapes how developers scrutinize the code they accept, eroding the trust model that traditional IDEs implicitly relied upon.
+Because each suggestion is dismissible or applicable with a single keystroke, developers are nudged into a low-friction acceptance mode in which long, non-contiguous, or cross-file edits are approved without line-by-line auditing of their security implications~\cite{grounded_copilot_2023_oopsla, sec_23_usenix_lost_at_c}.
+This effect compounds as suggestion accuracy improves: repeated successful acceptances trigger \textit{repetition suppression} in human cognition~\cite{anderson2015polymorphic}, reducing vigilance precisely when complex, high-stakes edits demand it most.
+Collectively, these shifts replace deliberative review with habitual tab-pressing, letting subtle vulnerabilities slip into the codebase silently when developers feel most productive.

-In this paper, we present the first systematic security analysis of NES systems, focusing on their underlying mechanisms and the unique risks emerging from human-IDE interactions.
-First, we dissect the architecture and operational logic of representative open-source NES-enabled IDEs to identify novel attack surfaces and threat vectors introduced by their specific mechanisms and interaction patterns (\autoref{tab:risk_taxonomy}).
-Second, we perform comprehensive white-box and black-box security assessments to quantify intrinsic vulnerabilities in both open-source systems and leading commercial tools, such as \tool{Cursor} and \tool{GitHub Copilot}.
-Finally, we conduct a large-scale survey of 385 participants, including 241 professional developers, to evaluate user perceptions of these threats and determine how such perceptions influence developer trust and code scrutiny behaviors.
-As NES systems have become fundamental components of modern AI-assisted IDEs, which provide the primitive capabilities for AI-assisted code editing, understanding their security implications is critical for safeguarding the development lifecycle in the AI era.
+In this paper, we present, to the best of our knowledge, the first systematic security analysis of NES, focusing on its underlying mechanisms and the unique risks that emerge from human--IDE interactions.
+Specifically, we investigate four research questions: \textbf{(RQ1)} What novel attack surfaces and threat vectors do NES mechanisms introduce beyond those of traditional LLM-based code generation? \textbf{(RQ2)} To what extent do NES systems inherit and amplify intrinsic LLM vulnerabilities through their interaction mechanisms? \textbf{(RQ3)} Do developers encounter these risks in real-world practice? \textbf{(RQ4)} How does the \textit{tab-accept-tab} interaction loop shape developer trust, reliance, and code-scrutiny behaviors over time?
+We answer these questions through three complementary studies that move from \textit{mechanism} to \textit{assessment} to \textit{human response}.
+First, we dissect the architecture and operational logic of representative open-source NES-enabled IDEs (\redlight{\autoref{sec:dissection}}) to identify the novel attack surfaces and threat vectors introduced by their specific mechanisms and interaction patterns (\bluelight{\autoref{tab:risk_taxonomy}}), addressing RQ1.
+Second, we conduct comprehensive white-box and black-box security assessments (\redlight{\autoref{sec:design}} and \redlight{\autoref{sec:in_lab_results}}) to quantify the prevalence of these vulnerabilities across both open-source systems and leading commercial tools such as \tool{Cursor} and \tool{GitHub Copilot}, jointly addressing RQ2 from two complementary vantage points.
+Finally, we conduct a large-scale survey (\redlight{\autoref{sec:online_survey}}) of 385 participants---including 241 professional developers---which both elicits the security issues developers have encountered in real-world NES usage to corroborate our technical findings (RQ3) and characterizes how the \textit{tab-accept-tab} loop reshapes their trust calibration and scrutiny behaviors over time (RQ4).
+Together, these studies offer the first end-to-end view of how NES reshapes the security posture of AI-integrated development environments.